Failure to Cooperate with Insurance Company

 Until HB20-1290, your insurance company could send a blank medical release for you to sign.
 If you didn’t send it back, you were failing to cooperate.
 If you did, your insurance carrier could request your medical records from any doctor you’ve ever seen.
 And then, it could use those records to minimize your claim by sending those records to a doctor of its choosing, who would attribute your pain and suffering to the fact that you struggled with depression in college, rather than the fact that your back hurts every day.
 Not only that, your insurance company can require you to be examined by as many doctors as they want.
 Insurance companies could also demand your income tax returns—in their entirety—exposing a roadmap of your financial life.
 Your insurance company can also ask you to sit for an Examination Under Oath, as often as it reasonably wants.
 If you refused to provide ANY of the information it asked for—when it asked for it—because you wanted to protect your privacy about any of these things, your insurance company could then deny you ANY of the benefits you paid for.

 On the one hand, you could say “not much.”
 The bill imposes a reasonableness requirement, and changes the defense so that it no longer functions as a forfeiture of all benefits.
 On the other hand, the bill gives consumers significantly more control of what information they have to hand over to their insurance companies.
 The first major change that HB20-1290 makes is to limit the scope of insurance carriers’ requests for information to “information a reasonable person would determine the insurer needs to adjust the claim filed by the insured or to prevent fraud.”
 That change alone takes away a ton of the insurance industry’s power.
 No more unlimited EUOs and medical examinations.
 No more blank medical releases and tax returns.
 The second major impact of the bill is to change the failure to cooperate defense from a complete defense to a partial defense.
 This means that you can choose to withhold your mental health records (for example), or wage loss records, without losing all your rights under the policy.
-You might lose that portion of your claim related to PTSD issues, or lost wages, but doing so would not interfere with your ability to claim ambulance or hospital bills (for example).
+You might lose that portion of your claim related to PTSD issues, or lost wages.
+Doing so would not interfere with your ability to claim ambulance or hospital bills (for example).

 Winter brings a unique set of challenges for motorcycle enthusiasts.
 While the thrill of riding…